 from: 01.06.2019 to: 31.08.2019

-Corinna Berndt (Australia) is a Melbourne-based multi media artist working with sculpture, collage and video.
-Interested in the tension she observes between physical and digital experiences, her works trace interactions between objects and beings, thematizing techniques of editing and image manipulation in the process.
+Corinna Berndt (Australia) is a Melbourne-based multi media artist working with digital art, sculpture, collage and video.
+Interested in the tension she observes between physical and digital experiences, her works trace interactions between objects and beings, thematizing techniques of translation, editing and image manipulation in the process.

 Berndt’s layered videos explore multiple possibilities of manipulating the image space of the screen.
 An ongoing focus of her work is the concept of the video screen as an experimental space for the experience of time, space and the image in relation to humans.

-Undertaking a three month artist residency with SomoS from June to August 2019, Berndt plans to research and revisit digital Western popular culture of the 1980s and 1990s.
-Working with video, animation and 3D Scanning, she will consider how seemingly outdated Utopian “cyber myths” of the past might parallel contemporary hopes and fears.
-Communication, the limits of the body, subjectivity, and the virtual are themes that will influence her work during her time at SomoS, drawing from influences about human/machine relationships in popular science fiction narratives such as The Ghost in The Shell, Terminator and Star Trek.
+Undertaking a three month artist residency with SomoS from June to August 2019, Berndt researched and revisited digital Western popular culture of the 1980s and 1990s.
+Working with video, animation and 3D Scanning, she considered how seemingly outdated Utopian “cyber myths” of the past might parallel contemporary hopes and fears.
+Communication, the limits of the body, subjectivity, and the virtual are themes that influenced her work during her time at SomoS, as she drew from influences about human/machine relationships in popular science fiction narratives such as The Ghost in The Shell, Terminator and Star Trek.

 As Corinna Berndt states,

 Berndt recently completed a Masters of Fine Arts with First Class Honours at the Victorian College of the Arts, Melbourne, Australia (2015-2017).
 She recieved a Bachelor of Fine Arts from the University of Auckland, New Zealand (2003-2007).